INQUIRELAB/7nm-FinFet-Spiking-Neuron-Simulations/README.md

    - Use the example schematics provided to familiarize yourself with the workflow.
    - Confirm that the spice file and Finfet symbol are correctly placed in their respective directories.
    - In Xschem, click **Netlist** and then **Simulate** to automatically start the simulation.
-   - **Important:** It is recommended to run the behavioral schematic first as more complex simulations may take several days.
+   - **Important:** It is recommended to run the behavioral schematic (vs. transient sweep) first as more complex simulations may take several days.

 2. **Data Output:**
-   - After a behavioral simulation (e.g., for a configuration like "say-besrour"), a circuit sample text file will be generated on your desktop.
+   - After a behavioral simulation (e.g., for a configuration like "besrourbehavior"), a circuit sample text file will be generated on your desktop.
    - You may need to modify the output directory in the spice command symbol.

 3. **Data Analysis:**